-Protocols()

-This function returns the number of protocols defined in the sampling configuration.
-This function normally operates on the stored sampling configuration but if used during sampling it operates upon the on-going sampling.

-Func Protocols();

-Returns The number of protocols defined in the sampling configuration.

-ProtocolStepGet()

-This function gets information about a specific step within a protocol defined within the sampling configuration.
-This function normally operates on the stored sampling configuration but if used during sampling it operates upon the on-going sampling.

-''' Func ProtocolStepGet(num% | name$, step, &state, &repeat, &next);

-num% The protocol number to use, from 1 to the number returned by Protocols().

-name$ The name of the protocol to use.

-step The step in the protocol, from 1 to 10.

-state This parameter is updated with the state for this step.

-repeat This parameter is updated with the repeat count for this step.

-next This parameter is updated with the next step value for this step.

-See also: Protocols(), ProtocolFlags(), SampleStates(),

-ProtocolClear(), ProtocolName$() '''

-ProtocolStepSet()

-This function sets up a specific step within a protocol defined within the sampling configuration.
-This function normally operates on the stored sampling configuration but if used during sampling it operates upon the on-going sampling.

-'''

-Func ProtocolStepSet(num% | name$, step%, state, repeat, next);

-The number of the protocol to use, from 1 to the number returned by

-num%

-Protocols().

-The name of the protocol to use.

-name$

-Step%

-The step in the protocol, from 1 to 10.

-This parameter sets the state for this step, from 0 to 256.

-repeat This parameter sets the repeat count for this step, from 1 to 1000.

-This parameter sets the next step value for this step, from 0 to 10.
-A value of

-next

-zero terminates protocol execution.
+Protocols() This fur function samplin action returns the number of protocols defined in the sampling configuration.
+This a normally operates on the stored sampling configuration but if used during g it operates upon the on-going sampling.
+Func P rotocols(); Returns The number of protocols defined in the sampling configuration.
+See also : ProtocolAdd(), ProtocolDel(), ProtocolClear(), ProtocolName\$() This fur action gets information about a specific step within a protocol defined within the ProtocolStepGet() samplin configu g configuration.
+This function normally operates on the stored sampling ration but if used during sampling it operates upon the on-going sampling.
+Func P rotocolStepGet(num% name\$, step, &sta, &rep, &nxt{, &wri}); num% The protocol number to use, from 1 to the number returned by $Protocols()$ . name\$ The name of the protocol to use. step The step in the protocol, from 1 to 10. sta This parameter is updated with the state for this step. rep This parameter is updated with the repeat count for this step. nxt This parameter is updated with the next step value for this step. wri If present this is updated with the per-step write flag; 1 for writing and 0 for not writing.
 Returns Zero or a negative error code.

-See also: Protocols(), ProtocolFlags(), SampleStates(),

-ProtocolClear(), ProtocolName$()

-'''
+See also : Protocols(), ProtocolFlags(), SampleStates(), ProtocolClear(), ProtocolName\$() This for notion acts up a specific star within a protocal defined within the compline ProtocolStepSet() configur if used o ration.
+This function normally operates on the stored sampling configuration but luring sampling it operates upon the on-going sampling.
+Func P rotocolStepSet(num% name\$, step%, sta, rep, nxt{, wri}); num% The number of the protocol to use, from 1 to the number returned by ${\tt Protocols()}.$ name\$ The name of the protocol to use. step% The step in the protocol, from 1 to 10. sta This parameter sets the state for this step, from 0 to 256. rep This parameter sets the repeat count for this step, from 1 to 1000. nxt This parameter sets the next step value for this step, from 0 to 10.
+A value of zero terminates protocol execution wri If present this value sets the per-step write flag; use 1 for writing and 0 for not writing.
+If write is omitted the per-step write flag is set to not writing.
+The per- step write flags have no effect unless the appropriate enable bit is set in the protocol flags.
+Returns Zero or a negative error code.
+See also : Protocols(), ProtocolFlags(), SampleStates(), ProtocolClear(), ProtocolName\$()